Chromatic aberration: what is it and why does it occur

 Image Credit © Tekniska museet/CC BY 2.0

-Chromatic aberration happens when a lens fails to focus different wavelengths of lights onto the same focal plane.
+Chromatic aberration also known as chromatic fringe happens when a lens fails to focus different wavelengths of lights onto the same focal plane.
 It causes a color fringe along with highly contracted regions near the borders, separating dark and bright parts.
 To understand how it happens, let’s recall what happens when white light passes through a prism from your school physics classes.

 If you split the lights into their components, each different wavelength of color (corresponding to a particular frequency and hence the color) strikes the prism at a different angle.
 The shortest wavelengths (violet end of the spectrum) strike more perpendicularly than longer ones (red end).
 This makes violet light come out more or less parallel, whereas the longer wavelengths bend and spread out more as they leave the prism.
 This is called dispersion; it leads to the separation of each color into their respective frequencies, which we observe as a colorful spectrum.
 This is how chromatic aberration occurs.